Businesses love loyal customers, and for a virtuous cause – 67% of loyal customers spend more than new ones.

 Adding QR Codes on products is another great way of keeping the customers engaged and adding them to the loyalty program post-purchase.

-Place the QR Code-based loyalty program(s) near areas of congregate such as entry/exit points, POS, or dwell areas
+- Place the QR Code-based loyalty program(s) near areas of congregate such as entry/exit points, POS, or dwell areas.

-Include the QR Codes near products throughout the store that are relevant
+- Include the QR Codes near products throughout the store that are relevant.

-Include a CTA for all QR Code-based promotions
+- Include a CTA for all QR Code-based promotions.

-Tier-based loyalty program is the most common type of loyalty program.
+A tier-based loyalty program is the most common type of loyalty program.

 Include QR Code(s) depending on the industry vertical.
 For most kinds of verticals, a tier-based system works seamlessly.

-Tip: Present a small reward for customers who sign up for the tier-based loyalty program as a token of appreciation.
+Bonus tip: Present a small reward for customers who sign up for the tier-based loyalty program as a token of appreciation.
 This ultimately helps customers repeat purchases and by increasing the reward value, the customer also moves up the loyalty ladder.

-8. Point-based system
+8. Point-based system using QR Codes

 Aside from tier-based loyalty programs, a point-based loyalty program is the most common type of loyalty program.